Brockley: In popular culture

 The musician Nick Nicely's 1982 cult psychedelic track "Hilly Fields" was inspired by the park of the same name.

 Two early novels by Henry Williamson (who lived on Eastern Road) describe Brockley in great detail, as it was in the late 1800s and early 1900s.

 Edgar Wallace's fictional 1920s detective J. G. Reeder lived in Brockley Road.
 Wallace himself lived in Tressillian Crescent, Brockley, for over 30 years.
 His book The Duke in the Suburbs is also based in Brockley.

 The Picturegoers, the first novel by David Lodge, is set in and around a rundown cinema in 1950s Brockley; thinly disguised as 'Brickley'.

 Blake Morrison's novel South of the River (2007) is set in Brockley.

 Colin Wilson's book The Outsider (1956) opens with a reference to Brockley.

 In 2003, the BBC1 documentary Worlds Apart showed two contrasting Brockley families living within yards of each other; one in a small council flat, the other in a large house.

-The Rivoli Ballroom has featured in numerous films, TV shows and fashion shoots, and was used for the debut album launch for Florence and the Machine.
+The Rivoli Ballroom has featured in numerous films, TV shows and fashion shoots, and was used for the debut album launch for Florence and the Machine, the video for Tina Turner's Private Dancer and a secret gig by The White Stripes.

 The Metros' song "Last of the Lookers" from their 2008 album More Money Less Grief mentions meeting a girl who is later found out not to be from their native Brockley.

 Laura Wilson, the series' narrator and protagonist of ongoing comic book series The Wicked and the Divine lives in Brockley at the start of the series.